Last week I was interviewed for a podcast. The host started by asking me what questions drive my research. I think I fumbled the response.

 In short, similarly to von Neumann’s view on the EDVAC but with far less engineering applications, the brain as conceived by the computational metaphor of the mind selects the appropriate mental program from the infinite library of all possible programs.
 (123, bolded font originally in italics)

-Jaton’s identification of “selection” as the key function of “thinking machines” (biological brains or digital computers) reminds me of this section in Byung-Chul Han’s Psychopolitics: Neoliberalism and New Technologies of Power:
+Jaton’s identification of “selection” as the key function of “thinking machines” (biological brains or digital computers) reminds me of this, from Byung-Chul Han’s Psychopolitics: Neoliberalism and New Technologies of Power:

 Intelligence means choosing-between (inter-legere).
 It is not entirely free in so far as it is caught in a between, which depends on the system in operation.
 Intelligence has no access to outside, because it makes a choice between options in a system.
 Therefore, intelligence does not really exercise free choice: it can only select among the offerings the system affords.
 Intelligence follows the logic of a system.
 It is system-immanent.
 A given system defines a given intelligence.
 Accordingly, intelligence has no access to what is wholly Other.
 It inhabits a horizontal plane.
 (85)

-Han uses the word “idiot” to describe the one who lived beyond this closed-circuit epistemology.
+Han uses the word “idiot” to describe the one who outside of this hermetic epistemology.
 Continuing his quote:

 “the idiot has contact with the vertical dimension inasmuch as he takes leave of the prevailing system — that is, abandons intelligence.”
 (85)